CyberFlameGO/svnpython/Doc/library/ftplib.rst

 .. method:: FTP.set_pasv(boolean)

    Enable "passive" mode if *boolean* is true, other disable passive mode.
-(In Python 2.0 and before, passive mode was off by default; in Python 2.1 and later, it is on by default.)

-.. method:: FTP.storbinary(command, file[, blocksize, callback, rest])
+   Passive mode is on by default.

+.. method:: FTP.storbinary(cmd, file, blocksize=8192, callback=None, rest=None)

-   Store a file in binary transfer mode.  *command* should be an appropriate ``STOR`` command: ``"STOR filename"``. *file* is an open file object which is read until EOF using its :meth:`read` method in blocks of size *blocksize* to provide the data to be stored.
+   Store a file in binary transfer mode.  *cmd* should be an appropriate ``STOR`` command: ``"STOR filename"``. *file* is an open file object which is read until EOF using its :meth:`read` method in blocks of size *blocksize* to provide the data to be stored.
 The *blocksize* argument defaults to 8192.